Medicare & MedicaidFind information on insurance coverage and financial assistance for genetic services, risk management and cancer treatment.

 Testing eligibility criteria differ by state.
-A qualified genetics expert can help determine whether you meet Medicaid guidelines for genetic testing coverage in your state.
+A can help determine whether you meet Medicaid guidelines for genetic testing coverage in your state.

 Contact your state Medicaid office to learn more about access to genetic counseling and/or testing in your state.

 - Visit the How to Get Testing section of our website for criteria for genetic testing and information on finding a cancer genetics expert.